 Upstairs, Downstairs

-The Pre-War Years 3
+The pre-war years 3

 Thomas Watkins was the Bellamy's devious chauffeur.
 Having got Sarah pregnant, he threatened to spread gossip about the Bellamys around town and was "bought off" by Richard Bellamy who set him up with his own garage in Kilburn.